ramfattah/SoccerZone/README.md

 ## Get Started

-It is best to use the python `virtualenv` tool to build locally:
+It is best to use the virtual environment `virtualenv` to build locally:

 ### Install Virtualenv